Insurance Adjusters are not on Your Side

 Seek an Insurance Accident Attorney

-At the Dolman Law Group, our attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
 We know their tricks and how to best avoid them.
 Most importantly, we know your rights as an injured party and believe that you should too.
-If you or someone you know has been injured in a car accident and are now faced with the daunting task of dealing with insurance Adjusters claiming to be “on your side,” contact the experienced personal injury attorneys at Dolman Law Group.
+If you or someone you know has been injured in a car accident and are now faced with the daunting task of dealing with insurance Adjusters claiming to be “on your side,” contact the experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.
 We will fight for your rights and work aggressively to get the highest possible settlement for your case.

 Contact our office today for a free case evaluation and consultation: 727-451-6900.
 We handle claims throughout the Tampa Bay are and specifically in the cities of St. Petersburg, Clearwater, Tampa, Pinellas Park, St. Petersburg Beach, Kenneth City, Pinellas Park, Belleair, Seminole, Dunedin, Palm Harbor, Clearwater Beach, Ozona, Safety Harbor, Bradenton and Sarasota.